sajense/SvcAce/README.md

 # About
-The functions in this module, can be used to *get*, *add* or *remove* access control entries in access control lists for (windows) services.
+This module can be used to *get*, *add* or *remove* access control entries in access control lists for (windows) services.<br>
+The functions use "sc.exe" to get and set the SDDL string.
+The function converts the SDDL string using the **RawAcl Class** in the **System.Security.AccessControl** namespace to create Ace's which is then added or used to match an existing Ace and remove it, using the InsertAce/RemoveAce Methods, before converting it back into a SDDL string and setting in remotely on the targeted machine.
 <br>
 <br>